matsengrp/larch/README.md

 Passing *nocatch* to the tests executable will allow exceptions to escape, which is useful for debugging.
 A gdb session can be started with `gdb --args build/larch-test nocatch`.

-*--list* produces a list of all available tests, along with an ID number.
+- `--list` : produces a list of all available tests, along with an ID number.
-*--range* runs tests by ID in [begin, end] range arguments.
+- `--range` : runs tests by ID in [begin, end] range arguments.

 Third-party
 -----------